Maithili literature

 Maithili literature is the entire collection of poetry, novels, short stories, documents and other writings in the Maithili language.
-The most famous literary figure in Maithili is the poet Vidyapati (1350–1450), who wrote his poems in the language of the people, i.e., Maithili, at a time when state's official language was Sanskrit and Sanskrit was being used as a literary language.
+The major ancient sources of the Maithili literature are Lorik Katha Geet, Daak Vachan, Varnaratnakara and Kritilata, etc. The most famous literary figure in Maithili is the poet Vidyapati (1350–1450), who wrote his poems in the language of the people, i.e., Maithili, at a time when state's official language was Sanskrit and Sanskrit was being used as a literary language.
 The use of Maithili, instead of Sanskrit, in literature became more common after Vidyapati.
+In the later period, the literary legacy was carried out by several other poets and scholars like Chanda Jha, Lalkavi and Pandit Lal Das, etc in the region.

+Stamp of India depicting Vidyapati, the prominent figure in the tradition of the Maithili literature in the Indian subcontinent.

 The main characteristics of Magadhi Prakrit is to mutate 'r' into 's', the 'n' for n, of 'j' for 'y', of 'b' for 'y' In the edicts of Ashoka the change of 'r' to 'h' is established.
 Mahavir and Buddha delivered their sermons in the eastern languages.
 The secular use of language came mainly from the east as will be evident from the Prakritpainglam, a comprehensive work on Prakrit and Apabhramsa-Avahatta poetry.
 Jyotirishwar mentions Lorika.
 Vachaspati II in his Tattvachintamani and Vidyapati in his Danavakyavali have profusely used typical Maithili words of daily use.

 The Maithili script, Mithilakshara or Tirhuta as it is popularly known, is of a great antiquity.
 The Lalitavistara mentions the Vaidehi script.
 Early in the latter half of the 7th century A.D., a marked change occurred in the northeastern alphabet, and the inscriptions of Adityasena exhibit this change for the first time.
 The eastern variety develops and becomes the Maithili script, which comes into use in Assam, Bengal, and Nepal.
 The earliest recorded epigraphic evidence of the script is found in the Mandar Hill Stone inscriptions of Adityasena in the 7th century A.D., now fixed in the Baidyanath temple of Deoghar.

 The language of the Buddhist dohas is described as belonging to the mixed Maithili—Kamrupi language.